Which Inositol is Best for People With PCOS?

 Studies show that inositol may help manage PCOS symptoms and may even improve fertility, but which inositol is the best?

 The most common endocrine disorder among reproductive aged women, PCOS often has a negative impact on fertility.
-Research shows that supplementing with inositol can improve ovarian function and reduce androgen levels, two of the primary causes for PCOS symptoms.
+Research shows that taking a myo-inositol supplement can improve ovarian function and reduce androgen levels, two of the primary causes for PCOS symptoms.
+Read on to uncover the uses and benefits of inositol for PCOS.

 What’s PCOS again?